rancher/fleet-docs/docs/namespaces.md

 If a `GitRepo` violates one of the constraints its `BundleDeployment` will be in an error state and won't be deployed.

+This can also be used to set the defaults for GitRepo's `serviceAccount` and `clientSecretName` fields.

 ```
 kind: GitRepoRestriction
 apiVersion: fleet.cattle.io/v1alpha1